 Still have questions?
-Find the YAA staff member who works with clubs in your geographic area here.
+Find the YAA staff liaison who works with clubs in your geographic area.

 Alumni volunteers from regional clubs and associations have been champions of the Yale Day of Service since its founding in 2009.
 Many Day of Service sites have developed into ongoing, year-round efforts to give back to the local community as well.
 Learn more.